The Cost of Long-Term Care

-Once approved for Medicaid, proper estate planning is necessary to prevent your assets from passing through probate in order to avoid a claim against your probate estate by the state to recoup the cost of the Medicaid benefits paid on your behalf or, perhaps, on that of your spouse.
+Once you are approved for Medicaid, proper estate planning is necessary to prevent your assets from passing through probate.
+Otherwise, the state may make a claim against your probate estate to recoup the cost of the Medicaid benefits paid on your behalf or, perhaps, on your spouse’s behalf.
 This requires a coordinated plan, which may include the use of certain types of trusts, certain jointly titled assets, special real estate deeds, beneficiary designations, etc.

-We welcome you to learn more by clicking on our Frequently Asked Questions, below, or to contact Estate Planning & Elder Law Services for a consultation about your own situation and concerns.
-Please complete our online form or call (888) PLAN-050.
+We welcome you to learn more by looking through our Frequently Asked Questions below, or to contact Estate Planning & Elder Law Services for a consultation about your own situation and concerns.
+Please complete our online form or call 888-663-7407.
 With offices in Northville and Brighton, we have been serving Southeast Michigan for over 20 years, including Livingston, Washtenaw, Oakland and Wayne Counties.